 7) Uses low-level electricity.

 A heat pump uses a very low-level amount of electricity, making it more energy-efficient than regular home air conditioners and furnaces.
-If you already have an existing electrical source in your home, a heat pump will require a minimum number of repairs and will barely add to your monthly utility bill.
+If you already have an existing electrical source in your home, it will require a minimum number of repairs and will barely add to your monthly utility bill.
 And if you plan on installing one for the first time, you’ll only need to hire a professional for heat pump installation.

 8) Energy-efficient water heater.